-The River Road Historical Society, doing business as Destrehan Plantation, is a small non-profit organization whose mission is to preserve Destrehan Plantation and its dependency buildings and to educate the public on the history of the free and enslaved families who lived on Destrehan Plantation.
+The River Road Historical Society, doing business as Destrehan Plantation, is a small non-profit organization whose mission is to preserve history and provide education on Destrehan Plantation.

 All proceeds from tours go to the restoration and preservation of Destrehan Plantation and its dependency buildings.

 |If you would like to become a friend of the River Road Historical Society dba Destrehan Plantation you can download their membership form here.|